Chester, Nova Scotia: History

 In 1922 a statue was erected in memory of 54 soldiers from the area who were killed in World War I, cast by Scottish sculptor J. Massey Rhind.
 After the war the Women's Institute of Nova Scotia established the Zoé Vallé Memorial Library.

 In 2002 it was proposed to incorporate Chester as a town, thereby leaving the Chester Municipal District.
 Many residents fought the motion and won the right to a plebiscite, which led to the defeat of the motion in February 2003.

 Schools

 Chester has an elementary school, Chester District School (grades Primary–5) and a middle school, Chester Area Middle School or CAMS as it is known (grades 6–8).
-Forest Heights Community School brings together students from all of the Municipality of the District of Chester and Tancook Islands for grades 9–12.
+Forest Heights Community School brings together students from all of the Municipality of the District of Chester and Tancook Island for grades 9–12.

 Culture

 The Chester Playhouse, is a charitable organization for the promotion of performing arts.
 The building is a cinema built in 1939 and converted in 1963.
 In 1987 the building was purchased by Christopher Ondaatje, who donated it to the Theatre Council.
 Its capacity is 176.
 The theatre has a year-round program with a variety of performance types, including local folk musician Old Man Luedecke.

 The Chester and Area Family Resource Centre provides support to new parents.

 Chester was a filming site for the TV series Haven and for parts of The Curse of Oak Island.